Rikuto Kobayashi: GT300

 Kobayashi also will make his debut to compete in Super GT - GT300 with apr, as he partnered with Hiroaki Nagai and Manabu Orido.
-He was planned to Saitama Green Brave as the team's third driver for 2025 season, but he was announced to compete with the new team, CarGuy MKS Racing which will race with Ferrari 296 GT3 alongside Zak O'Sullivan.
+He was planned to become the third driver of Saitama Green Brave for the 2025 season, but Kobayashi instead went on to compete with CarGuy MKS Racing, which raced a Ferrari 296 GT3, alongside Zak O'Sullivan.
+The pair missed out on the GT300 championship by 2.5 points.

+GT500

+Kobayashi then made a step up to the GT500 with Cerumo, as he replaces Hiroaki Ishiura.

 Esports career

-For 2021, Kobayashi raced in TOYOTA GAZOO Racing GT Cup where he claimed 3rd in the series.
-He also competed in Gran Turismo World Series Showdown.
-He is also part of the Virtual Drivers by TX3 eSport Team, on the Gran Turismo roster.
+Kobayashi has previously competed in the Gran Turismo World Series.
+In 2021, he won the semi-final in Group B, and claimed 3rd overall in the final round of the Toyota Gazoo Racing GT Cup.